 Total Internet users numbered some 2.3 billion worldwide by the end of 2011 (Figure 1, left).
 Total mobile broadband subscriptions amounted to 1.19 billion.
-English and Chinese are the languages most commonly used by Internet users, with English-speaking and Chinese-speaking Internet users amounting to some 565 million and 510 million or 27% and 24% of total Internet users worldwide respectively by May 2011 (Figure 1, right), with Spanish a distant third.
-If current growth rates continue, the number of Internet users accessing the Internet predominantly in Chinese will overtake the number of Internet users accessing the Internet predominantly in English by 2015.

-The strong and sustained growth of the Internet can be credited to the work of several generations of engineers, entrepreneurs, innovators, and investors across many parts of the globe.
-The path for their successful innovations and the growth of the Internethas beenrecently facilitated by market reforms from the 1980s and 1990s, which helped to replace the regime of state-owned, monopoly carriers with liberalized and competitive markets and private sector participation.
-Suchreforms include market opening and competition, billing arrangements for the transfer of international telecommunication traffic, market liberalization, and private sector participation in telecom markets, including privatization.
-Indeed, worldwide,mobile markets have been subject to a greater degree of competition (compared to, for example, fixed line markets) and have enjoyed the highest and most sustained growth rates of any ICT sector.

 Advances in infrastructure have been made possible due in large part to investment by Governments, investors and particularly by network operators, who build and maintain the global information infrastructure.
-Recent studies indicate that while Internet traffic is increasing, the usage-based cost per subscriber ofthe fixed network is fairly constant [source: U.S.A.].

 Para.
 50 of the Tunis Agenda recognizes the important role of local Internet Exchange Points (IXPs), with growing evidence for the significant cost and performance gains associated with IXP development in some emerging markets (for example, Kenya and Nigeria, where reductions in telecommunication traffic costs, reduced latency of local traffic, increased amounts of local content and greater usage of the Internet were observed to be associated with the establishment and activities of the IXPs in these countries).